Alpine

 • Warm Gloves

 • Bathing suit in case you’d like to swim at any of the hotels.
-Temperatures in Mendoza and San Rafael during this time tend to be in the 90’s.
+High temperatures in Mendoza can be in the 90’s.

 Camping Gear: